Iconic Obama II

 The depth of the shallow

-I used to be strongly identified with an identity as (wannabe) cultured etc., which lead me to read a good amount of literature classics, philosophy and art history, watch obscure and sophisticated movies, listen to music such as Arvo Part, Palestrina, Bach, Philip Glass, and so on, and although I genuinely enjoyed it and got a lot out of it, it was also a one-sided life and identification.
+I used to be identified with an identity as cultured, which lead me to read a good amount of literature classics, philosophy and art history, watch obscure and sophisticated movies, listen to music such as Arvo Part, Palestrina, Bach, Philip Glass, and so on, and although I genuinely enjoyed it and got a lot out of it, it was also a one-sided life and identification.

-During the dark night, this identification, as so many others, wore down, and there is now more of an open space for anything… deep and shallow, artsy and popular… it doesn’t matter much anymore.
+During the dark night this identification, as so many others, wore down, and there is now more of an open space for anything… deep and shallow, artsy and popular… it matters less now.

 There is a depth in the shallow that, although I was aware of it all the time, I held at arm-lengths distance.
 Now, that it is right here in my life with no distance, I can appreciate it much more.